srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Locate the `INSERT ReceiveMessagesFromDeviceAsync method below here` comment.

-1. To implement the **ReceiveMessagesFromDeviceAsync** method, enter the following code:
+1. To implement the **ReceiveMessagesFromDeviceAsync** method, uncomment the following code:

     ```csharp
     // Asynchronously create a PartitionReceiver for a partition and then start reading any messages sent from the simulated client.